lgoloh/adventure_stories/README.md

     - Applies a common graph algorithm to traverse the story and find all winning paths

 - cyoa-step4: Adds extra functionality to the gameplay

+Structure:
+src >> header: all header files with definitions of classes src >> impl: all implementations of classes